 that became famous around the world in 2006 because of the XX Olympic Winter Games.

-Turin offers to the tourists more than 40 cultural sites to visit including castles, royal esidences and museums.
+Torino offers to the tourists more than 40 cultural sites to visit including castles, royal esidences and museums.
 Do not miss the Egyptian Museum, the National Museum of Cinema and the renewed Automobile Museum.

-Visiting the historic center of Turin will allow you to discover the most beautiful squares, baroque palaces and shopping streets.
+Visiting the historic center will allow you to discover the most beautiful squares, baroque palaces and shopping streets.
 The city is famous for its 18 kilometres of arcades built from the sixteenth century and under which you can find everything, from antique shops to famous Italian fashion boutiques, as well as historical cafeterias.

-In addition to the royal residences, the ancient dynasties have left to the Province of Turin a legacy of inestimable value.
+In addition to the royal residences, the ancient dynasties have left to the Province of Torino a legacy of inestimable value.
 The entyre territory is dotted by magnificent palaces and castles recently restored and now can be visited.
 The subalpine region, too, was interested in the past by intense fortification activities including the Fort of Exilles in Val Susa, the Fort Bramafam in Bardonecchia and the Fort of Fenestrelle, the most impressive of all, considered the largest masonry construction after the Great Wall of China.